 Depth: 40-80 ft (12-25 mt)

-This secluded fishing village in the bay is a great dive site for more advanced divers and one of the best dive sites in Puerto Vallarta.
+Chimo, a secluded fishing village in the bay, is a great site for more advanced divers and one of the best dive sites in Puerto Vallarta.

 On a 2-tank trip here, you can enjoy spotting tropical fish and large pelagic species.
 This includes manta rays, sea turtles, and even humpback whales between December and April.